core-api/python-client/docs/api-guide/document.md

 * `description` - A string describing this link.
 * `fields` - A list of field instances.

+Note that the behaviour of link attributes is defined at the transport level, rather than at the document level.
+See [the `HTTPTransport` documentation for more details][link-behaviour].

 ### Field

 The following are available attributes, and may be passed when instantiating a `Field`: